newsuk/times-components/packages/ssr/README.md

 ## Usage

-Before each command below you should set the envar `GRAPHQL_ENDPOINT` which will be used for data fetching
+Before each command below you should set the envar `GRAPHQL_ENDPOINT` which will be used for data fetching.
+In order to create a bundle it relies on each package having it's own `rnw` bundle generated.
+Use `npx lerna run bundle` at the root to simulate a published package.

 ```bash
 yarn bundle:dev